 Coming into this year’s tournament Colombia have endured a mixed bag of results in their friendlies.

-During this quadrangular tournament
+During this quadrangular tournament Colombia also beat Costa Rica 1-0

 With Colombia’s physical approach, especially against more skillful opposition, chances on goal may be few and far between.
 Fortunately for them they have Edwin Cardona upfront, a striker who can create his own opposition and convert them.

-In recent friendlies Cardona found the net three times in two days as he terrorized the backlines of
+In recent friendlies Cardona found the net three times in two days as he terrorized the backlines of Peru and Bolivia.

-His presence on the teamsheet maybe enough to tip the physiological advantage towards
+His presence on the teamsheet maybe enough to tip the physiological advantage towards Colombia before a ball is kicked when the teams meet again in Chile.

 Confidence of continuing their tradition for upsetting the natural order of things in Latin America is sprouting at just the right time for Colombia.

-“We have done important work with the boys so far,” Assistant coach Harold Rivera said.
-“We’re training hard to achieve qualification to the World Cup in
+"We have done important work with the boys so far," Assistant coach Harold Rivera said.
+"We're training hard to achieve qualification to the World Cup in Nigeria ."

 One to watch: Edwin Cardona (Club Atlético Nacional)